Tummy Tuck Los Angeles, CA

 The tummy tuck typically requires 1 to 2 weeks before a patient can return to a sedentary job.
 The patient should avoid exercise, strenuous activity, and lifting more than 5 lbs for at least 6 weeks.
 Patients should consume at least 100 grams of protein during the recovery period to ensure adequate wound healing.
 Patients should not strain the area around the incision.
 Poor nutrition and stressing an incision have ruined many of Dr. Hughes’s best tummy tuck results on the table and these complications are almost completely preventable by following Dr. Hughes’s postoperative instructions.

-Dr. Hughes typically uses 1 drain in tummy tucks to avoid the most common complication, which is seroma or fluid collection.
+Dr. Kenneth Benjamin Hughes, MD typically uses 1 drain in tummy tucks to avoid the most common complication, which is seroma or fluid collection.
 Drainless tummy tucks will not help avoid fluid collections, but rather will result in a higher percentage of fluid collections.
 It is simply not worth the risk of developing a fluid collection, which can sabotage the contours, result in infection, and cause the incision to open.

 Dr. Hughes can typically remove the drain in 2 weeks or so.
 An abdominal compression garment will be given to the patient to be worn for the first 6 weeks or so after surgery to help reduce the risk of fluid collection.